-Lazaros aka ‘NitroMan’ has created many useful plug-ins, but he says Nitroblast is probably his best.
-This great little tool automatically shatters objects and lets you blow them to pieces using C4D’s dynamics.
+Lazaros, aka ‘NitroMan’, has created many useful plugins, but Nitroblast is probably his best.
+This great little tool automatically shatters objects and enables you to blow them to pieces using C4D’s dynamics.

 By scaling these objects up from nothing as they unroll he was able to transition them on smoothly, but in a much more interesting way than a simple scale.

 The second entry from Curious Animal, aka developer Daniel Fitzgerald, is Motion Stretch Deformer.
 When applied to a mesh, Motion Stretch Deformer – as you might guess – stretches the geometry according to its movement, creating things like motion trails.

 Signal is a GSG plugin that’s aimed at automating the animation process.
 It’s applied as a tag to an object or deformer and you simply drag any animatable value into it (including colours).
 It’s then a matter of setting some values and letting Signal do its thing, generating random, noise- based animations and seamless loops.

 As its name suggests, SplinePatch 3.0 brings spline patching to C4D, which enables you to create smooth, curved surfaces from intersecting splines.
 This is ideal for creating complex forms that remain editable and animatable, such as cars, clothing, characters, packaging or other convoluted shapes.